Pru (album): Background and recording

-Composition and sound
+Composition

 Pru comprises thirteen songs, among which music critics identified several different musical genres.
 Tucson Weeklys Margaret Regan wrote that Pru's material was an example of new age music, while Janine Coveney of Billboard called the singer's sound as "alterna-soul/pop music".
 AllMusic's Ed Hogan noted that the songs combined hip hop, Latin music, contemporary R&B, rock, and trip hop.

 Pru called the opening track, "Prophecy of a Flower", the album's focal point, saying that "everything else falls a little to the left and to the right of that".
 The R&B and soul song's lyrics incorporate words from the he loves me... he loves me not game.
 The second track, "183 Miles", combines hip hop and country music, its lyrics revolving around a love story.
 Sampling the Miracles' 1965 song "The Tracks of My Tears", "Candles" is a "midtempo groove" that features the titular object, candles, as a metaphor for "stress (burned at both ends) and healing (lit for meditation)".
 The Miracles' single was a direct inspiration for the lyrics and instrumentation on the track.
 Hogan, however, saw "Candles" as diverging from the song's message.

 Coveney described "Aaroma", the fourth track, as offering a "sexy challenge" to the listener.
 Pru adapted one of the song's lyrics, "If a man came my way and I didn't doubt him", from one of her poems.
 While discussing the meaning of the title, the singer said it derived from an "old southern saying: 'I could smell you coming'".
 "Hazy Shade" is a ballad that Hogan described as "recall[ing] 'blue light in the basement' old skool slow jams".
 Preceded by "Salsa Interlude", Pru's cover of Sade's 1984 single "Smooth Operator" features a stronger Latin-inspired instrumental than the original.
 Hogan noted that the song included "popping percussion and fluttery flute runs".
 The ending of the ninth track, "Can't Compare Your Love", takes inspiration from spoken word performances, and the following song ,"Sketches of Pain", deliberately plays with the title of Miles Davis' 1960 album Sketches of Spain.
 Colin Ross of PopMatters described the twelfth track, "What They Gone Do?", as featuring a "brassy two-step" in its instrumentation.